tehpwny/cipherpony/README.md

 cipherpony
 ==========

-Python tool to encrypt/decrypt files with AES
+Old fashioned 1337 tool to encrypt/decrypt files with AES

 The intended duty of this software is to provide a simple way to encrypt a file without a 'down side'